yzslab/gaussian-splatting-lightning/README.md

   The options `--n-processes` and `--process-id` are designed for the parallel purpose. `--n-processes` is the total number of GPUs you want to use, which has the same meaning as world size. `--process-id` is the unique process id, just like the global rank, but ranging from 1 to the value of `--n-processes` here.
 Please <b>note</b> that both of the options should be placed before `--`.

-  Assuming you have 2 machines, and both of them are equipped with 2 GPUs.
+  Assuming you have 2 machines, and both of them are equipped with 2 GPUs:

   * On the first machine